multatronic/pyscroll/README.md

 =============

 pyscroll has a new experimental feature for drawing shapes to the map and scrolling them as part of the map.
-This can be useful for game that need to draw arbitrary shaped objects.
+This can be useful for game that needs to draw arbitrary shaped objects.

 The feature requires pytmx, and that the map files be created in the Tiled Map